nxp-imx/imx-sm/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Added support for the FCCU (via an eMcem component)
+- Added system suspend/resume support
-- Added peripheral low-power management
 - Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes